top of page

 Each Circle is a gently held space for reflection and connection.
 While each gathering is unique, it typically includes:

-• An Opening and Closing Ritual to mark the container
+• An Opening and Closing Ritual to cross over the threshold of circle space.

-• A Guided Meditation to help you arrive and settle into the space
+• A Guided Meditation to help you arrive and drop into your internal world.

 • Quiet Time for Personal Reflection, whether through journaling, reflective questions, stillness, or simply noticing what’s present

-• Opportunities to Share with no expectation to speak — your presence alone is enough
+• Opportunities to Share with no expectation to speak.

-• Deep Listening; space to listen and hear beyond words.
+• Deep Listening; space to listen and hear and witness beyond words.

 Golden Leaves